citrez/Everything-I-Know/git.md

 Head, Tags, Branches and remotes all just point to a commit, which are directories of blobs (the data stored in git).
 Commits are just snapshots of your directory at a given point in time.

 ### Commands

+`git restore` - The either helps you to unstage things.
+Or the restore command can discard local changing, restoring the last commited state.
+`git restore .` - will restore all uncommited files back the state they were in at the previous commit. **This is a dangerous operation**
+`git restore --staged main.py` removes the file from the staged area but keeps the modifications untouched.

+`git fetch -p` - This removes any remote tracking references no that no longer exist of the remote.

 * `git gui` or  `gitk`- for getting up a graphical interface